XaviArnaus/pyxavi/README.md

 - Get the external IP addres for IPv4 and IPv6
 - Validate an IPv4 and IPv6 IP address

+## The `url` module

+A class to perform some actions over URLs.
+At this point:
+- Clean the URL based on given parameters

 # How to use it